Articaine and Epinephrine Injection Prescribing Information

 Articaine HCl has a partition coefficient in n-octanol/Soerensen buffer (pH 7.35) of 17 and a pKa of 7.8.

-Articaine HCl and Epinephrine contains articaine HCl (40 mg/mL), epinephrine 1:100,000 (as epinephrine bitartrate), sodium chloride (1.6 mg/mL), and sodium metabisulfite (0.5 mg/mL).
-The product is formulated with a 15% overage of epinephrine.
-The pH is adjusted with sodium hydroxide.
+Articaine HCl and Epinephrine contains the following inactive ingredients: sodium chloride (1.0 mg/mL), sodium metabisulfite (0.5 mg/mL), and water for injection.
+The product is formulated with a 10% overage of epinephrine.
+The pH is adjusted to 3.6 with hydrochloric acid.

 Articaine HCl is an amide local anesthetic.
 Local anesthetics block the generation and conduction of nerve impulses, presumably by increasing the threshold for electrical excitation in the nerve, by slowing the propagation of the nerve impulse, and by reducing the rate of rise of the action potential.
 In general, the progression of anesthesia is related to the diameter, myelination, and conduction velocity of the affected nerve fibers.
 Epinephrine is a vasoconstrictor added to articaine HCl to slow absorption into the general circulation and thus prolong maintenance of an active tissue concentration.